Unipart Creative Corporate Video

+Unipart was in need of a creative corporate video to show its potential to other businesses.
 With UK productivity levels trailing behind our competitors, one company offered a solution.
-Oxford based company, Unipart, having solved it’s own productivity problems, codified it into a system that can be used in any sector – health, financial services, manufacturing even government itself – to improve productivity and to keep improving productivity over time.
+The oxford-based company, Unipart, having solved its own productivity problems, codified it into a system that can be used in any sector – health, financial services, manufacturing even government itself – to improve productivity and to keep improving productivity over time.

-Toast created a suite of films to work in conjunction with a dedicated website, PR activity and social media.
+Toast created a suite of creative corporate videos to work in conjunction with a dedicated website, PR activity and social media.

 Anchored by established business journalist Juliet Mann, we toured the country interviewing business leaders, opinion formers, and economists.
 We talked to McLaren, The NHS, NESTA, the IOD, CBI, Saïd Business School and CIPD to name but a few.
 The aim was to show how productivity affects everyone and everything in a company’s supply chain be it an SME or a giant corporation in the public or private sector and that sustainable growth relies on it.